 Last but not least, my Magic shirt designs!
 Since early 2017, I've been hard at work designing t-shirts for magic players.
 My collection has grown to over a hundred designs.
 Needless to say—there's something for just about every type of player!

-If you're looking for any of my designs on a playmat, you can find them here!
+If you're in the US and you're looking for any of my designs on a playmat, you can find them here!
 Searching for something specific?
 Use the search box in the top menu or shoot me a message using the chat box in the lower-right corner and I'd be happy to help =)

 Thanks so much for checking out my MTG gift guide!
-If you found it useful or think somebody else would benefit from it, feel free to use the share button below!
+If you found it useful or think somebody else would benefit from it, feel free to use the share buttons below!